 Pruritus Ani Facts

-Itching around the anal area is referred to as pruritus ani.
+Itching and burning around the anal area is referred to as pruritus ani.
 This is a common condition that results in an urge to scratch around the skin of the anus.
 This can be a chronic condition, and the intensity of the itching can be quite bothersome.
 The specialists at Houston Colon offer treatment options and advice on how to manage this condition that can help you alleviate the discomfort associated with anal itching.

 Pruritis ani is usually a symptom of an underlying condition such as hemorrhoids or anal fissures or also from excessive moisture in the anal area due to sweat or residual stool around the anal area.
 Residual stool can result from frequent bowel movements, incomplete evacuation, or a weak sphincter.
 Other causes may include fungal infection, allergic or contact dermatitis, warts, pinworms, and psoriasis.
 In rare cases, it may be associated with anal cancer.